rootcathacking/catspin/README.md

 ```
 Depending on your tool of choice, you might encounter 301 redirects.

-The example directory scan from above, would look something like this on the webserver logs
+You can also add the *catspin* endpoint to burp and use it from there, or use it creatively in combination with various others tool or write your own script that uses it.

+# Catspin in action

 https://github.com/rootcathacking/catspin/assets/73855105/445cac49-99c4-4f18-8ba7-f857bff385d9

-You can also add the *catspin* endpoint to burp and use it from there, or use it creatively in combination with various other tools in the pentester arsenal.
+# Catspin gets the zoomies
+As this uses API Gateway it utilizes rate and burst limit, see [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-request-throttling.html).
+These are set at a default and basically set how many request gets send at peak or in a set timeframe.
+The default will be good for most things, you can slow catspin down or get the zoomies if you change the values of the rate and burstlimit variables.
+If catspin gets the zoomies and knocks down your server and mingvase, it is your own fault, so know what you are doing!